OpenCyphal/docker_toolchains/README.md

 To allow hosting of multiple container builds from a single repo each toolchain container is assigned a prefix.
 For every release event in this repo the workflow triggered is based on that prefix in the release tag.
-For example, by creating a release with the tag `tsv18.4.1-alpha` the release workflow for the `toolshed` container will be triggered.
+For example, by creating a release with the tag `tsv18.4.1-alpha` the release workflow for the `toolshed` container will be triggered (note that the 'v' in 'tsv' will be elided by the release action).

-### opencyphal/toolshed:tsv
+### opencyphal/toolshed:ts

 The [Open Cyphal toolshed
 container](https://github.com/OpenCyphal/docker_toolchains/pkgs/container/toolshed)